-Faculty Cases Potentially Subject to Handling Under UUP Contract Article 19: Discipline PREAMBLE

-These administrative guidelines provide information to administrators about regular procedures for review and decision-making in allegations of instances that may constitute just cause for discipline (including violations of standards of professional conduct) and may be considered under Article 19 of the UUP contract with the State of New York.
+Faculty Cases Potentially Subject to Handling Under UUP Contract Article 19: Discipline constitute just cause for discipline (including violations of standards of professional conduct) and may be considered under Article 19 of the UUP contract with the State of New York.
 Although the emphasis remains on resolution at the lowest possible level, departmental and school procedures should be examined periodically for consistency with University-wide procedures.